-Thankfully there are highly effective treatments available for hay fever, including nasal spray Avamys.
-Available at HealthExpress, our service is quick and convenient so you can receive your hay fever treatment within just 24 hours of ordering, making all the difference.
-All you need to do is fill in our online consultation that is then reviewed by one of our partner doctors that takes minutes to complete.
+Nasal spray Avamys is available at HealthExpress.
+Our service is quick and convenient so you can receive your hay fever treatment within just 24 hours of ordering.
+All you need to do is fill in our online consultation.

 Hay fever - or seasonal allergic rhinitis as it is medically known - is caused by an allergy to pollen and is a common condition in the UK, affecting over 10 million people.
 The symptoms of hay fever are usually first experienced in childhood, but can develop at any age.